 How can MrSID boost your efficiency?
 Read on.

-I recently wrote an article about the self-limiting definition of digital assets as being primarily those concerned with brand.
+I recently wrote an article about the self-limiting definition of digital assets as being primarily brand assets.
 Now, it’s time to talk about all the other assets that require management and why they have value, too.

-Using a DAM as a repository is okay in theory, but this approach also overlooks a key piece of the management of digital assets which is to prioritize high-value assets, but apply the same management techniques to all of the other assets.
-Given they’re all called “assets,” should we not conclude they’re all worthy of management or possibly extracting value?
+Using a DAM as a repository is okay in theory, but this approach also overlooks a key piece of the management of digital assets — prioritizing high-value assets, while applying the same management techniques to all of the other assets.
+After all, they’re called “assets” for a reason.
+Should we not conclude they all possess value and are worth the effort of management?

-That’s not to say they will all have the same lifecycle.
-In fact, you should plan for a large variety of permutations driven by value, type, recency, or external factors like your MarTech stack, brand guidelines, website, and e-commerce.
+That’s not to say that all assets will have the same lifecycle.
+In fact, you should plan for a large variety of permutations driven by value, type, recency, and external factors such as your MarTech stack, brand guidelines, website, and e-commerce.

-While so many people focus solely on a select subset of assets, I suggest we should manage a greater number, somewhere between what you have currently and ALL available assets.
+While many people focus solely on a select subset of assets, I suggest you aim to manage a greater number — a number between what you have currently and all available assets.
 This will be an unpopular theory with many DAM practitioners, and for that I shall say only, “Sorry, but we can do better.”

 All rights reserved.